Tufts University School of Dental Medicine was ready to make the school-wide move to digital radiography.

 While most of the school was still using traditional film, Tufts had already transitioned to digital sensors in two departments.

-However, bringing digital radiography to all nine floors of the school's campus at the New England Medical Center
+However, bringing digital radiography to the school's campus at the New England Medical Center

 complex in Boston would be much more of a challenge.